iqrabismii/DataMiningProject/README.md

 ### Installation
 Install the Python Anaconda Environment and download the zip folder from the repository.Using the command prompt, navigate to the directory of the folder.

+### For EDA
+1. To download data, run the following command python setup.py extract
+2. To get visualisation and information about the data, run the following command python source/data_preprocessing.py

 ### Create a Virtual Environment to insall dependencies

 #### For Mac, run the following command